AD-Archer/the-anime-stock-market/README.md

 ## CI/CD

 This project uses GitHub Actions for continuous integration and deployment.
-The workflow automatically builds and pushes Docker images to Docker Hub on every push to the `main` branch.
+The repository includes a workflow that builds and pushes a multi-arch Docker image (linux/amd64 and linux/arm64) to Docker Hub on pushes to `main`.

 ### Setup